toreau/URL-Normalize/README.md

     my $normalizer = URL::Normalize->new( '/some/path' );

-The latter is not recommended, however, so you should look into [URI](https://metacpan.org/pod/URI)'s `new_abs` to create absolute URLs before you use them with URL::Normalize.
+The latter is NOT recommended, though, and hasn't been tested properly.
+You should always give URL::Normalize an absolute URL by using [URI](https://metacpan.org/pod/URI)'s `new_abs` (or is similar solutions).

 # METHODS